-Students who do not earn a 75% or higher for their final class grade are offered the opportunity to continue working on their project for the month of April.
+Students who do not earn a 75% or higher for their final class grade are offered the opportunity to continue working on their project to meet mastery.

 These students and their adults sign the letter that accompanies their grades to signify that they understand that continuing to work on the project does not guarantee that the student will pass the senior project class.